Vaccine FAQs and member information

 Can pregnant or breastfeeding women be vaccinated against COVID-19?

-If you’re pregnant or breastfeeding, you should talk with a doctor about your risk of COVID-19 and how you might benefit from the vaccine.
+If you’re pregnant or breastfeeding talk with a doctor about your risk of COVID-19 and how you might benefit from the vaccine.

 Can I get my COVID-19 vaccine at the same time as other vaccines?